 by Danielle Miller, Epicure & Culture contributor

-Whether you’re scaling peaks in the Lake District of the United Kingdom, exploring lush rainforests on the Caribbean island of Grenada or trekking to the end of the earth in South America’s Patagonia region, here are 10 tips for being a more responsible hiker.
+Whether you’re scaling peaks in the Lake District of the United Kingdom, exploring lush rainforests on the Caribbean island of Grenada, enjoying some of the scenic hiking trails on Long Island, or trekking to the end of the earth in South America’s Patagonia region, here are 10 tips for being a more responsible hiker.

 1. Follow The Rules